What is Data Analysis?

 If you analyzed Google Trends, you would immediately have an answer:

-People is more and more interested about Youtube rather than on a classic Website:
+- People is more and more interested about YouTube rather than on Websites:

-Check how the interest about “starting a Website” is decreasing (blue line) while the interest about “starting a Youtube channel” is increasing more and more.
+Check how the interest about “starting a Website” is decreasing (blue line) while the interest about “starting a YouTube channel” is increasing.